cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 main reason for this is QSF's omission of the PQ KEM key and ciphertext from the KDF.
 We will show that QSF still has our target LEAK-BIND properties as long as the underlying PQ-KEM also has the corresponding LEAK-BIND property.
-We note that our preliminary results suggest a different proof strategy, which instead directly uses properties of the nominal group, may work here; we present the PQ-KEM route for concreteness.
+We note that our preliminary results suggest that a different proof strategy, which instead directly uses properties of the nominal group, may work here; we present the PQ-KEM route for concreteness.